Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Introduction

 \section{Introduction}

 Modern detectors for particle physics experiments are capable of generating massive volumes of data, far exceeding storage and processing capabilities for offline analysis.
 This issue is particularly pressing for next-generation experiments such as the Deep Underground Neutrino Experiment (DUNE)~\cite{Abi_2020}, which aims to operate continually for more than a decade in search of rare signals such as neutrinos from supernova explosions or proton decay.
-These efforts demand intelligent and highly-efficient data processing systems, capable of selecting relevant data from the detectors in real time and with very low latency \cite{bartoldus2022innovationstriggerdataacquisition}.
-This challenge is often compounded by the lack of precise or accurate knowledge of the exact rare signal characteristics that these systems seek to detect.
+These efforts demand intelligent and highly-efficient data processing systems, capable of selecting relevant data from the detectors in real time and with low latency \cite{bartoldus2022innovationstriggerdataacquisition}.

 In this paper, we present a deep learning-based anomaly detection framework as a viable approach to address these challenges.
 We employ autoencoders to identify anomalous features in detector-generated, high-rate streaming images without relying on labeled datasets or specific physical signal models.
-This offers the attractive possibility of broadening the physics reach of future LArTPC experiments beyond the search for predictable or well-modeled rare signals, enabling the search for signals of new physics in a model-agnostic way.
+This offers the attractive possibility of broadening the physics reach of future liquid argon time projection chamber (LArTPC) experiments beyond the search for predictable or well-modeled rare signals, enabling the search for signals of new physics in a model-agnostic way.

 A key challenge is the large size and complexity of such networks, which poses difficulties for real-time deployment on resource-limited hardware.
 To mitigate this, we use knowledge distillation (KD)~\cite{hinton2015distillingknowledgeneuralnetwork} to compress a high-capacity, unsupervised Teacher autoencoder network into a lightweight, supervised Student network.
-This Student model retains key performance capabilities while being suitable for execution on resource-constrained hardware.
+This Student model retains key performance capabilities while being suitable for execution on resource-constrained hardware. \footnote{Project code is publicly available at \url{https://github.com/NevisRAD/RAD4LArTPC}.}

 Our approach is detailed in Section~\ref{sec:approach}.
 Studies of network performance on real LArTPC data are provided in Section~\ref{sec:perf}, followed by a discussion of our findings in Section~\ref{sec:discussion}.
 Finally, Section~\ref{sec:summary} provides a summary and outline of future promising applications of this approach to LArTPCs.